seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 He shall be welcome too.
 Where is his son,
 The nimble-footed madcap Prince of Wales,
 And his comrades, that daff'd the world aside,
-And bid it pass?...
+And bid it pass? ...

 **VERNON**
-…All furnish'd, all in arms;
+...
+All furnish'd, all in arms;
 I saw young Harry, with his beaver on,
 His cuisses on his thighs, gallantly arm'd
 Rise from the ground like feather'd Mercury,